CKhamis/Infinite-ID/README.md

 # Infinite ID
-Infinite ID is the original relationship journaling program series.
+Infinite ID is the original relationship journaling program series created in 2017.
 It features macro statistics about the friends you associate with, how your social group is changing, and more.

 Development of this program ended in the early stages because at the time, I was questioning the viability of this type of journaling.